Residential income segregation: A behavioral model of the housing market: Introduction

-Second, we find that a spike of the demand in one part of the city increases the prices all over the city.
-We model the rise of the demand as an additional influx of high-income households in the most attractive locations, mimicking the process of rich ``foreigners'' trying to purchase properties in the city \citep{chinco2015misinformed}.
+Second, we find that a spike of demand in one part of the city increases the prices all over the city.
+We model the rise of demand as an additional influx of high-income households in the most attractive locations, mimicking the process of rich ``foreigners'' trying to purchase properties in the city \citep{chinco2015misinformed}.
 The interpretation for this finding is as follows.
 An increase of the prices in high-income neighborhoods implies that some of the households that would have considered moving there move instead to low-income locations.
-This is due to a substitution effect with the non-housing consumption good.
-Therefore, the prices increase at the least attractive locations too. \cite{favilukis2017out} come to the same conclusion within an overlapping generations model, and this finding gets some empirical support from \cite{cvijanovic2015real}, \cite{sa2016effect} and \cite{davids2017cape}.
+This is due to a substitution effect with the non-housing consumption good that buyers also consider in their utility function.
+Therefore, the prices increase at the least attractive locations too and the lowest-income households get segregated out of the city. \cite{favilukis2017out} come to the same conclusion within an overlapping generations model, and this finding gets some empirical support from \cite{cvijanovic2018real} and \cite{sa2016effect}.